 By the end of this section, you will be able to:

-- Describe the function of the juxtaglomerular apparatus
+- Describe the nerve supply to the kidney.

 It is vital that the flow of blood through the kidney be at a suitable rate to allow for filtration.
 This rate determines how much solute is retained or discarded, how much water is retained or discarded, and ultimately, the osmolarity of blood and the blood pressure of the body.

 Nephrons are the “functional units” of the kidney.
 Because nephrons function is to cleanse the blood and balance the constituents of the circulation, they obviously require a close connection to the blood supply.
 The filtration apparatus of the nephron, Bowman’s capsule, removes a large volume of filtrate from the blood.
 It does this by surrounding a high pressure fenestrated capillary bed that is about 200 µm in diameter called the glomerulus.
 The glomerulus has unusually high pressure relative to other capillary beds.
 It is the only capillary bed that has both an efferent arteriole (instead of the expected efferent venule).
 This high pressure helps drive the continued movement of fluid from the blood, across the filtration membrane, and into Bowman’s capsule.
 The glomerulus and Bowman’s capsule together form the renal corpuscle.